deanbot/easy-wsl-oh-my-zsh-p10k/readme.md

-# Easy WSL oh-my-zsh setup w/ Powerlevel10k Walkthrough
+# Easy WSL + Oh My Zsh w/ Powerlevel10k walkthrough

 Follow along to setup [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) and [Z shell](https://en.wikipedia.org/wiki/Z_shell), an alternative to bash with awesome plugin and theme support.
 This setup uses the popular [Oh My Zsh](https://ohmyz.sh/) Zsh configuration framework to manage plugins and themes (it also comes bundled with a suite of aliases and helpers) and the impressive, [Powerlevel10k](https://github.com/romkatv/powerlevel10k) Zsh theme.